The Dark Side Of High Expectations: How Parental Pressure Can Harm A Child’s Development

 While some level of parental guidance and expectations can be beneficial for a child’s development, excessive parental pressure on students can lead to feelings of inadequacy, low self-esteem, and even mental health issues such as anxiety and depression.
 It is important for parents to be aware of the impact that their actions and words may have on their child, and to strive for a balance between setting high expectations and fostering a sense of autonomy and self-worth in their child.

-Parental Pressure – Where Does it Come From?
+Parental Pressure On Students – Where Does It Come From?

 Parental pressure on students can come from a variety of sources.
 Some parents may have high expectations for their children based on their own personal or professional experiences, or may want their children to achieve certain goals that they were not able to attain themselves.
 Others may feel pressure from societal or cultural expectations, or may want to ensure their child’s future success by pushing them to excel academically or in extracurricular activities.

 Additionally, some parents may put pressure on their children as a way to cope with their own stress and anxiety.
-It is important to note that parental pressure on students can be both intentional and unintentional, as some parents may not be aware of the impact their actions and words have on their child.
+Keep in mind that parental pressure on students can be both intentional and unintentional, as some parents may not be aware of the impact their actions and words have on their child.
 Ultimately, it is important for parents to understand the source of their own pressure and strive to find a balance between setting expectations and fostering a sense of autonomy and self-worth in their child.
 Let’s check the effects of parental pressure on students.

 You will also ❤️ these:

-The effects of pressure from family on a child can vary depending on the child’s age, temperament, and the nature of the pressure.
+The effects of family pressure on students can vary depending on the child’s age, temperament, and the nature of the pressure.
 However, some common effects that have been observed include:

 • Academic and athletic underperformance: Excessive pressure to excel academically or athletically can lead to a child feeling overwhelmed, which can lead to poor performance.